VCCT-PROG6212-2025-G3/CMCS-ST10434047/README.md

 CMCS transforms the chaotic process of managing monthly contract lecturer claims into a streamlined, automated workflow.
 Built for academic institutions using **ASP.NET Core MVC** and **Entity Framework Core**, this system ensures accuracy, accountability, and efficiency across the entire claims lifecycle.

+### ⚠️ Registration & Compliance Strategy
+This system implements a **Hybrid Registration Model** to strictly control user access while maintaining usability:
+> **"Registration constitutes a request for access, which is only granted once HR manually updates the Hourly Rate."**

+While the registration page allows users to create profiles, **claim submission functionality is hard-locked** by default.
+A lecturer cannot submit any claims until an HR Administrator explicitly validates the user and assigns a non-zero Hourly Rate in the administrative backend.
+This ensures no unauthorized claims can ever enter the system.

 ### The Challenge

 Traditional claim management faced critical issues: